The Complete Story of PayPal – These Authors Tell All

-A Collection of Resources To Tell The Story of PayPal
+A Collection of Articles Tell The Story of PayPal

-This post contains an abundant collection of hand-picked resources that reveal the whole story of Paypal!
-Before you get to the resources here’s an introduction.
+This post contains an abundant collection of hand-picked articles that reveal the whole story of Paypal!
+But first, a brief introduction before you get to the article section

 In 1999 PayPal was voted one of the worst business ideas.
-Looking at it today, processing over three hundred million dollars and around five million transactions each day, plus 72% of US online shoppers having a PayPal account, nobody today can say this was a bad idea!
+Looking at it today, processing over three hundred million dollars and around five million transactions each day, plus 72% of online shoppers in the United States having a PayPal account, no one today can say this was a bad idea!

-It was December of 1998 in Palo Alto California, that PayPal originally called “X,” was founded by six talent individuals; Max Levchin, Peter Thiel, Luke Nosek, Ken Howery, Yu Pan, and Russel Simmons.
-One of the founders Peter Thiel was involved in the company with the intention to wipe out currency inflation worldwide.
+It was December of 1998 in Palo Alto California, that PayPal originally called “X,” was founded by six talented individuals; Max Levchin, Peter Thiel, Luke Nosek, Ken Howery, Yu Pan, and Russel Simmons.

 From 100,000 to 286 million users, here’s how that started.

 A brilliant marketing campaign gave the company a huge boost.
-It cost the company between 60-70 million dollars, which got them, 100,000 customers the month they launched the site.
-The campaign consisted of giving every new signup a small cash reward and if you referred a freind you would also get a referral fee.
+It cost the company between 60-70 million dollars, which allowed them to acquire 100,000 customers the month they launched the site.
+The campaign consisted of giving every new signup a small cash reward and if you referred a friend you would also get a referral fee.

 Keep in mind even though you have customers you need to have a working model to be successful.
 What’s the use of having 100,000 customers if you have nothing to offer them.
 I’m sure the company had to go through the growing pains, to sell the idea and get people to use the system on both ends, customers, and merchants.

 I love using PayPal, it’s convenient, I don’t have to give out my credit card when making a purchase, and I can get a report for all my transactions any time.